zaszi/ansible-role-dotfiles/README.md

 ## Requirements

 It is recommended to run this role with `become: false`, as most tasks are relevant to your particular user, not the entire system.
 The few tasks that require root will escalate privileges on their own (and thus you will still need a user that has sudo rights).
+Additionally, this role assumes that the prerequisite software is already installed.

 ## Role Variables